A depreciation expense arises due to the reduction in value of a long term asset as a result of its limited useful life.

 The straight line method depreciates the asset at a constant rate over its useful life.
-The depreciation charge will be the same for each accounting period.
+Consequently the depreciation charge will be the same for each accounting period.
 Further details on using the method can be found in our straight line depreciation tutorial.

 Accelerated Depreciation Methods

-The accelerated depreciation method as the name implies, will accelerate the charge for depreciation by making the charge in the early years higher than the charge in the later years.
+The accelerated depreciation method as the name implies, will accelerate the charge for depreciation by making the expense in the early years higher than the expense in the later years.
 There are various ways in which accelerated depreciation can be calculated including, declining balance, double declining balance, and sum of digits methods.